raoul2000/yii2-workflow/guide/workflow-creation.md

 ]
 ```

 Alternatively you can also use a comma separated list of status Id to define a transition.
-For example, transitions for the 'published' status above ,
+For example, transitions for the *published* status above ,
 could also be written this way :

 ```php